30 Day Run Challenge: What it’s like to run every day for a month

 Day 4-6 (Crappy early days)

 Because I’d never run on consecutive days before, I was a bit preoccupied, worrying about getting an injury.
 By our fourth consecutive run, my calves were pretty achey and lower back niggling a bit.
 I was so tired, I felt like I could fall asleep in the kitchen making dinner.
-I was in a bit of a negative mindset at this stage because the wall chart showed sooo many days left!
+I was in a bit of a negative mindset at this stage because the wall chart showed sooo many days left.

 Day 10-11 (Habit forming)

 By day 10/11 I had kind of got used to the idea of going for a run every day.
 (It’s weird how quickly something can become a habit.)
 My lower legs still hurt, so afterwards I used a foam roller on my calf muscles.
-My ankle wasn’t 100% but I was strengthening it with heel dips on the stairs daily and, although sore, it didn’t feel like I was making it any worse by running on it.
+My ankle wasn’t 100% but I was strengthening it with heel dips on the stairs and, although sore, it didn’t feel like I was making it any worse by running on it.

 Days 13-18 (Feeling fitter)

-On Day 18 we ran a pacey 5km run around our local water park and both agreed that it was really enjoyable!
+On Day 18 we ran a pacey 5km run around our local water park and both agreed that it was actually enjoyable!
 I felt capable and strong that day, grateful to my body for being able to do this.

 Day 19 – 23 (Losing my dad)

 By this stage it felt totally normal to fit in a run each day.
-The washing machine always had running gear in it!
+The washing machine always had running gear in it.

 Day 24 – 29 (End in sight)

-Looking at all our completed runs on the wall chart, with only a few more to go, was a bittersweet feeling.
+Looking at all our completed runs on the wall chart, with only a few more to go, was a very bittersweet feeling.
 Before we knew it, we were here:

-It’s a couple of weeks since the challenge and I have run 3 x per week, which I intend to keep up.
+It’s a couple of weeks since the challenge and I have run 3 x per week, which I hope to keep up.
 Would I recommend this challenge to you?
 Definitely – if I can do it, you can.